whojayy/tummor_detection/README.md

 This is a Flask-based web application for detecting and classifying brain tumors from MRI scans using a deep learning model.

+## Machine Learning Approach

+### Model Architecture

+Here I am trying to solve the multi class (4 classes) classification problem in the domain of computer vision by trainning VGG16.

 ## Project Structure

 <p align="center">